 Have a Super-Dad BBQ

 Your grill master won’t be too upset if you schedule an afternoon BBQ cooking up some burgers and dogs with his buddies.
 Invite friends and other new parents over, but don’t make dad do all the work.
 Shop and prep ahead of time so all the fixings are ready when it’s time for the party.
-Also, ask guests to bring sides, drinks and snacks.
+Also, ask guests to bring sides, drinks, and snacks.

 Is the golf course your husband’s happy place?
 Get him a tee time on Father’s Day.
 Do you lose him come Sunday during football season?
 Splurge on tickets to one of his team’s home games.
 There are hundreds of different experience gifts that will light his fire.
-Arrange time for him to indulge his hobbies and give him some time to himself (or with his buddies).
+Arrange a day for him to indulge his hobbies and give him some time to himself (or with his buddies).

-Arrange to have baby stay with mom or the in-laws and plan a date night catered to his interests.
+Arrange to have the baby stay with mom or the in-laws and plan a date night catered to his interests.
 Start with a steak dinner at his favorite restaurant, then hit Top Golf, the batting cages or an arcade.
 Or, stay in with no kids, order pizza or Chinese delivery and watch that action flick he’s been dying to see.

-Usually you are the one to receive surprise flowers on the special days dedicated to you, but dad certainly wouldn’t mind being spoiled with a surprise delivery.
+Usually, you are the one to receive surprise flowers on the special days dedicated to you, but dad certainly wouldn’t mind being spoiled with a surprise delivery.
 It doesn’t have to be flowers, though.
 FTD has manly gift baskets for all types of dad interests.
-From a Napa Jack Barbecue Blast Gourmet Gift Basket to a Chocolate Covered Twinkies Gift Box to a personalized watch box and a lucky bamboo plant, you can make hubby jump with joy upon delivery.
+From a Napa Jack Barbecue Blast Gourmet Gift Basket to a Chocolate Covered Twinkies Gift Box to a personalized watch box and a lucky bamboo plant, you can make the hubby jump with joy upon delivery.

 Daddy’s First Scrapbook